 Membership is open to all qualified nonprofit organizations, educational institutions, faith-based organizations, and neighborhood associations.
-We also encourage the membership of businesses and corporations, government entities, community leaders, and individual partners and advisors.
+We also encourage businesses and corporations, government entities, community leaders, and individual partners to join NPP.

 The annual membership donation is $75 per calendar year.
 Larger donations will also help support NPP program activities and grantmaking efforts.

 To join NPP, download and complete the NPP Membership Form and send it (by regular mail or as an email attachment) to SCF.
 Please make your payment by:

 - check - made payable to: Solano Community Foundation, Attention NPP, 744 Empire St, Suite 240, Fairfield, CA 94533, or by